Abu Salim prison: Government reaction

 The Libyan government rejected any allegations about a massacre in Abu Salim for eight years.

 On 18 April 2004, Gaddafi admitted that the killings at Abu Salim prison had taken place.
 His speech was part of an effort to normalize relations with Western countries.
 In May 2005, the head of the Internal Security Agency, identified as "Khaled", told Human Rights Watch that the prisoners captured some guards and stole weapons.
 He said the government would open an investigation on the order of the Minister of Justice, which did not happen.

-Saif al-Islam Gaddafi, the eldest son of the dictator, tried to resolve the issue via his Gaddafi International Foundation for Charity Associations circa 2007.
+Saif al-Islam Gaddafi, the eldest son of the Colonel, tried to resolve the issue via his Gaddafi International Foundation for Charity Associations circa 2007.
 The Libyan government said in 2009 that the killings took place amid confrontation between the government and rebels from the Libyan Islamic Fighting Group, and that allegedly some "200 guards" were killed too.
 In January 2011, the Libyan Arab Jamahiriya announced that it was carrying out an investigation into the incident along with international investigators.
-At unknown point however Gaddafi had agreed to pay compensation to families of victims.
+At unknown point, however, Gaddafi had agreed to pay compensation to families of victims.